RocFang/nginx-rtmp-module-wiki-ZH/Directives.md

 Sets HTTP play callback.
 Each time a clients issues play command an HTTP request is issued asynchronously and command processing is suspended until it returns result code.
 If HTTP 2xx code is returned then RTMP session continues.
+The code of 3xx redirects RTMP to another stream whose name is taken from `Location` HTTP response header.
 Otherwise connection is dropped.

 HTTP request receives a number of arguments.
 POST method is used with application/x-www-form-urlencoded MIME type.
 The following arguments are